 Flooring Transitions and Trim: Construction Details and Standards

 Flooring transitions and trim components govern how finished floor surfaces terminate, meet adjacent surfaces, and respond to structural movement across a building's interior.
 These details carry both aesthetic and functional weight — improper transitions create tripping hazards, allow moisture infiltration, and violate accessibility requirements under federal building standards.
-The flooring-directory-purpose-and-scope resource situates these topics within the broader construction service landscape.
+The flooring-provider network-purpose-and-scope resource situates these topics within the broader construction service landscape.
 This page covers the classification of transition and trim types, the construction mechanics behind their installation, the regulatory standards that apply, and the conditions that determine which solution is appropriate for a given application.

 Definition and scope